zoetyu/workshop-ws-04-24-chrome-extension/README.md

 Try using this method to fetch the quotes and save them.

 <details>
-    <summary>Ok, so maybe you’d prefer to copy and paste…THAT’S why yOu NEED this ExTimsion. </summary>
+    <summary>Ok, so maybe you’d prefer to copy and paste…THAT’S why yOu NEED this ExTimsion. :triumph: </summary>

 ```javascript
         // load the quotes from the json file